nidscom/escrowmyetherbd.github.io/README.md

 npm run build - Build an optimized version for deployment.
 A new folder called build_webpack will be created with the optimized version.
 You can upload the content of build_webpack directly to github pages for deployment.

+## Setting up Seller dashboard

+1)	Head to source files > src > App.js
+2) Change line 6 from the first line to 2nd line: import BuyerHome from "./BuyerHome" import SellerHome from "./SellerHome"

+3) Change line 19 the first line to 2nd line:
+{this.props.children || <BuyerHome/>}
+{this.props.children || <SellerHome/>}

+4) npm run build.
+You will build the static site for Seller dashboard.

 ## Layout of source files

 ### Public > Index.html